SarthakGagdani/Web-Scrapping-Using-Python-Scrapy/README.md

 Note: all combinations of tseller / tbuyer, rpositive / rnegative are visited.

 The spider.py file is present in scrap/spiders/

 # Run
 Open command prompt in the spiders folder and type >(scrapy crawl spider_name)

 # Data scraped is following:

 Database fields:

-1.	review_id - review_id consists of user_id + dot + review_num.
+1.review_id - review_id consists of user_id + dot + review_num.
 Examples: 93117.1, 93117.2, 93117.3
-	- review_num is total count of reviews for that user.
+review_num is total count of reviews for that user.
 It should be incremented with each review.
 But restarted to 1 when new user page is visited.

 2.	user_id - number from link
 3.	page - pagination page on which review is
 4.	reviewed - username that coresponds to user_id